Franz Hillenkamp: MALDI

 In 1985, Hillenkamp and his colleague Michael Karas used a LAMMA 1000 mass spectrometer to demonstrate the technique of matrix-assisted laser desorption/ionization (MALDI).
 MALDI is an ionization method used in mass spectrometry, allowing the analysis of large biopolymers.
 Although Karas and Hillenkamp were the first to discover MALDI, Japanese engineer Koichi Tanaka was the first to use a similar method in 1988 to ionize proteins and shared the Nobel Prize in Chemistry in 2002 for that work.
 Karas and Hillenkamp reported MALDI of proteins a few months later.
 The MALDI method of Karas and Hillenkamp subsequently became the much more widely used method.

 Awards

 In 1997, Hillenkamp and Karas were awarded the American Society for Mass Spectrometry Distinguished Contribution in Mass Spectrometry award for their discovery of MALDI.
 Hillenkamp and Karas received the Karl Heinz Beckurts Award, Germany's most important award for outstanding promotion of the partnership between science and industry, in 2003.
 Hillenkamp received the Thomson Medal from the International Mass Spectrometry Foundation in 2003.

+SPIE, the international society for optics and photonics created a postdoctoral fellowship in honor of Franz Hillenkamp.
+The SPIE-Franz Hillenkamp Postdoctoral Fellowship in Problem-Driven Biomedical Optics and Analytics offers an annual grant of US $75,000.
+This fellowship aims to facilitate the translation of cutting-edge biomedical optics and biophotonics technologies into practical applications within clinical settings, ultimately contributing to advancements in human healthcare.